yoav-klein/kubernetes/rbac/README.md

 There is a demonstration for dealing with a human user, as well as a ServiceAccount

-We are creating a Role which defines permissions to get, list and watch pods.
+We are creating a Role `pod-reader` which defines permissions to get, list and watch pods.
 Then we create a RoleBinding that binds both a User and a ServiceAccount to that Role.
 We'll then demonstrate how to get pods using that User and ServiceAccount